DeeMcCart/CI_PP5_Jeweller/README.md

 * affordable pricing and payment flexibility e.g. lay-away schemes allowing customer to pay initial deposit & staged payments before obtaining the product.

 The challenges of the current business model (which may be partly addressed with a fresh ecommerce strategy) are:
-* Existing customer base is aging, need to reach a newer generation & persuade them of the value offering
+* Existing customer base is aging, wish to reach a newer generation & persuade them of the value offering
 * Competition from online retailers (the 'low cost' model)
 * Retail business is staff-intensive and can take skilled staff away from more profitable back-room tasks
-* Need to differentiate vs. local jewellers
+* Wish to differentiate vs. local jewellers
-* Shop owners unwilling to stock certain popular brand names, due to restrictive merchandising constraints
+* Raising awareness of range of offerings (e.g. Repairs business) with potential local customers who may not have physically visited the shop.
+* Promoting unique or non-mainstream products produced and sold within the Jeweller shop.

 **This Jeweller e-commerce offering** is:
 * a B2C website